-- No work of art will be contracted for, placed, or erected on the City of Richmond's property, or become an asset by purchase, gift, or otherwise (except for any museum or art gallery), unless the work of art, or a design or model of the artwork, together with the proposed location, is first submitted to and approved by the Public Art Commission. - In addition, no existing work of art in the possession of the City of Richmond can be removed, relocated, or altered in any way without the approval of the Public Art Commission.
+- No work of art will be contracted for, placed, or erected on the City of Richmond's property, or become an asset by purchase, gift, or otherwise (except for any museum or art gallery), unless the work of art, or a design or model of the artwork, together with the proposed location, is first submitted to and approved by the Public Art Commission as advisory to the City Planning Commission. - In addition, no existing work of art in the possession of the City of Richmond can be removed, relocated, or altered in any way without the approval of the Public Art Commission as advisory to the City Planning Commission.